graalvm/workshops/native-image/reflection/index.md

 ## Conclusions

-Building standalone executables with GraalVM Native Image relies on the Closed World assumption, that is we need to know in advance, when building, standalone executables about any cases of reflection that can occur in our code.
+The GraalVM Native Image tool relies on what's known as the "closed world" assumption to create a native executable from a Java application.
+That is, the tool assumes that it can determine which classes, methods, and fields must be included in the native executable.
+If it is not findable by static analysis, it will not be included in the executable file.
+To deal with the dynamic features of Java, the analysis must be explicitly provided with details of the classes that use reflection, or the classes are dynamically loaded.

-The GraalVM platform provides a way to specify, to the `native-image` build tool, when refletion is used.
+The GraalVM platform provides a way to specify, to the `native-image` build tool, when reflection is used.
 Note: For some simple cases, the `native-image` tool can discover these for itself.

-The GraalVM platform also provides a way to discover uses of reflection (and other dynamic behaviours) through the Java Tracing agent and can automatically generate the configuration files needed by the `native-image` tool.
+The GraalVM platform also provides a way to discover uses of reflection (and other dynamic behaviors) through the Java Tracing agent and can automatically generate the configuration files needed by the `native-image` tool.

 There are a few things you should bear in mind when using the tracing agent:

 * Use your test suites.
-You need to exercise as many paths in your code as you can
+You need to exercise as many paths in your code as possible.
-* You may need to review & edit your config files
+* You may need to review & edit your config files.

-We hope you have enjoyed this tutorial and have learnt something about how we cana deal with reflection whn using Native Image.
+We hope you have enjoyed this tutorial and have learnt something about how we can deal with reflection when using Native Image.

 ### Learn More